sdclibbery/Esp32DmxSpiController/README.md

 ## Modes
 ### Solid
 0: Fade: Whatever is currently showing, fade it down through the palette.
 Control does nothing, smooth is fade time.
-1: Solid: Blend entire strip through the palette based on control, smoothing does nothing ???
-Smoothing applies a bow curve along the strip?
+1: Solid: Blend entire strip through the palette based on control, smoothing applies a curved palette profile
 2: Gradient: control sets start palette position, smoothing sets end palette position, blend between the two
 3: Sine: Sine waves.
 Control is phase, smoothing is wavelength
 4: Noise: Perlin noise.
 Control is seed.
 Smoothing is scale (and/or octaves??)